Apple’s default browser is Safari, and its default search engine is Google. Sometimes, we want to customize our experience, and it’s possible.

-• Launch the ‘Settings app‘ on your iPad.
+• Open the ‘Settings app‘ on your iPad

-• Simply tap on the search engine you prefer.
+• Tap on the search engine you prefer.

 Here’s how you can change your default search engine in Chrome on your iPad:

-1. Open the ‘Chrome Browser’ on your iPad.
+• Open the ‘Chrome Browser’ on your iPad

-2. Tap on the ‘three-dot menu’ in the top-right corner.
+• Tap on the ‘three-dot menu’ in the top-right corner

-4. In the Settings menu, tap on ‘Search Engine’.
+• In the Settings menu, tap on ‘Search Engine’

 Best Search Engines for iPad

 Well, if you are here to change the search engine, you must also be wondering which search engine is perfect for your iPad.
-So here’s our rundown of the four best iPad search engines:
+Everyone has different preferences, so let me just uncover the most popular search engines for iPads and their features.

 • 1.
 Google

-The most popular search engine – Google with more than 80% of market share.
+The most popular search engine – Google, with more than 80% of the market share.
 It’s fast with a massive database.
 Great tool for finding information, browsing the web or simply answering burning questions.
-Google also personalizes your search results based on your behavior, which some find concerning.
+Google also personalizes search results based on a user’s search history, location, and preferences, providing more personalized and relevant content, which some find concerning.

 • 2.
 Bing